Jerry Brown (gridiron football): College career

 In 2006, Brown accepted a football scholarship to University of Illinois Urbana-Champaign.
 He was redshirted as a freshman and by the end of the season he would go on to be named the team's defensive scout player of the year.
 As a sophomore, he played in 13 games and had 2.5 sacks during Illinois' run to the 2008 Rose Bowl.

 As a junior in 2008, he saw action in 11 games, recording 3 tackles (1 for loss) against the University of Missouri.
 As a senior in 2009, he had an outstanding spring game making a game-high seven tackles and two sacks, but academic problems eventually forced him to leave school.

 During his college career, he played mostly as backup defensive end, recording a total of 13 tackles (4 for loss), 2.5 sacks and two passes defensed.

 Professional career

 Jacksonville Sharks

-After not being selected in the 2011 NFL draft, he signed with the Jacksonville Sharks of the Arena Football League (AFL) on March 3, 2011, helping the team win ArenaBowl XXIV.
+Brown signed with the Jacksonville Sharks of the Arena Football League (AFL) on March 3, 2011, helping the team win ArenaBowl XXIV.
 In the final, he posted one tackle, a forced fumble and a fumble recovery.
 In 13 regular season games he recorded 19.5 tackles, six sacks and three fumble recoveries.